arcium-hq/examples/share_medical_records/README.md

 # Medical Records - Privacy-Preserving Healthcare Data Sharing

-Share your medical records with a new doctor and here's who gets to see them: the platform operator, system administrators, database engineers, and probably the cloud infrastructure provider.
-Everyone except you controls who accesses your health data.
+Share your medical records with a new doctor and here's the problem: the platform operator, system administrators, database engineers, and cloud infrastructure provider all have access.
+You can't control who sees what.

-This example demonstrates selective disclosure where you control exactly which medical information goes to which providers - without intermediaries being able to read any of it.
+This example demonstrates patient-controlled selective disclosure where you specify exactly which medical information each provider can access.

 ## What's wrong with healthcare data sharing today?

-The problems cascade: medical records sit in centralized databases where system administrators can access everything, patients have no control over who sees what, and every centralized database is a target for breaches.
-The whole system requires trusting multiple third parties not to misuse your data.
+Medical records in centralized databases face multiple problems: patients have no control over who sees what, and every centralized database is a target for breaches.
+The system requires trusting multiple third parties not to misuse your data.

-The challenge is enabling healthcare data sharing while giving patients control over access permissions and preventing unnecessary data exposure to intermediaries.
+The challenge is enabling healthcare data sharing while giving patients control over access permissions.

 ## How Selective Data Sharing Works